Health and wellbing - Mental health

 - Self-esteem: do I mainly feel positive about myself?

 - Vitality: do I generally feel energetic as I go about my day?

 Focus on your present emotions and thoughts in a non-judgemental way.
-By noticing your thoughts and feelings, you can question whether they're helpful and encourage thoughts that will enable you make the most of a bad situation.
+By noticing your thoughts and feelings, you can question whether they're helpful and then encourage thoughts that will enable you make the most of a bad situation.

 Remember, no one's happy all the time.
 Negative life events can strike anyone.
 That's why it's important to focus on aspects of your life you can control.
-Listing three things to be thankful for at the end of each day can help you view life differently.
+Listing three things to be thankful for at the end of each day can help you view your life differently.

 Keep in touch

 Your friends and family make you feel connected and cared for.
 It's not always possible to catch up face-to-face, but you can give them a call or chat online.